-Indiana has a lot to be proud of in regards to clean energy.
+Indiana has a lot to be proud of regarding clean energy.
 With the second-most clean energy jobs in the Midwest, Hoosiers can be proud of the wind and solar energy being built in the state.
 Clean energy isn't just providing low-cost electricity for the state — it's investing in the economy with family-supporting jobs and delivering sizable environmental benefits year-round.

-Indiana is currently 12th in the nation for installed wind capacity with over 2,300 MW of wind energy — enough to power 538,200 homes with clean, low-cost wind power.
+Indiana is currently 12th in the nation for installed wind capacity with over 3,400 MW of wind energy — enough to power more than 1,000,000 homes with clean, low-cost wind power.
 There is an additional 202 Megawatts (MW) of wind power under construction and another 590 MW in advanced development (American Clean Power Association Clean Power IQ).
 Indiana also has 15 active manufacturing facilities that help make products for the wind industry.
-That's good for the economy, because Indiana's wind industry employs over 2,000 people with family-supporting careers.
-Wind has also created $4.9 billion in capital investments for the state, as well as $14 million in annual state and local tax payments and over $5 million in annual land lease payments for rural landowners.
+That's good for the economy, because Indiana's wind industry employs almost 7,000 people with family-supporting careers.
+Wind has also created $6.8 billion in capital investments for the state, as well as $23 million in annual state and local tax payments and $22 million in annual land lease payments for rural landowners.

 There's plenty of room for solar to grow in Indiana — but it's already delivering economic benefits to the state.
-Over 3,100 folks are employed in Indiana's solar industry.
-There are currently 102 solar companies in Indiana, including 27 manufacturers, 44 installers & developers, and 31 other companies related to the industry.
-It's invested over $548.16 million in the state, with over $875 million invested in 2021 — and those benefits will only increase as more solar is developed.
+Over 3,800 folks are employed in Indiana's solar industry.
+There are currently 91 solar companies in Indiana, including 23 manufacturers, 26 installers & developers, and 42 other companies related to the industry.
+It's invested over $1.7 billion in the state, with over $875 million invested in 2021 — and those benefits will only increase as more solar is developed.

 Indiana is also home to the emerging energy storage industry, which will be an integral piece of the clean energy puzzle.
 Indiana currently had 228 MW of storage of the grid, with another 60 MW under construction and 130 MW in advanced development (American Clean Power Association Clean Power IQ).
-Indianapolis Power and Light has a 20 MW energy storage array — the largest in the Midwest’s electric grid — which stores and feeds energy onto the grid on a 24/7 basis.
+Indianapolis Power and Light has a 20 MW energy storage array which stores and feeds energy onto the grid on a 24/7 basis.
 Energy storage not only makes wind and solar more economic and efficient on the grid – but it also helps to make the electric grid itself more reliable, resilient, and efficient.

 As America's energy sector transitions to a clean energy economy, states across the nation are preparing for a future with huge growth in clean jobs.
-According to the 2019 Clean Jobs Midwest Report, Indiana is home to 86,900 clean energy jobs, the second most in the Midwest.
-Nearly two-thirds of those jobs are in energy efficiency, followed by advanced transportation, renewable energy generation, advanced grid, and clean fuels.
-In total, clean energy accounts for over 2 percent of the state's labor force, and they're growing quickly.
+According to the 2022 Clean Jobs Midwest Report, is home to 86,215 clean energy jobs, the second most in the Midwest.
+Over half of those jobs are in energy efficiency, followed by advanced transportation, renewable energy, grid and storage, and clean fuels.
+In total, clean energy is nearing 3 percent of the state's labor force, and they're growing quickly.
 Clean energy jobs in Indiana grew by 6.9% in 2021 and grew nearly 2 times faster than the overall state economy.
 The Hoosier state has regained nearly 89% of clean energy jobs lost during the COVID-19 pandemic. https://www.cleanjobsmidwest.com/state/indiana